skip to main content

 The Board is highly experienced in the markets it addresses.
 Through the operation of the Board and the subsidiaries’ President, the Board can monitor the business and respond in a timely manner to issues and opportunities as and when they arise.

-The Board considers that Mark Cubitt (Chairman) and Nat Edington, are both independent.
-Apart from receiving Directors’ remuneration as disclosed in the Report and Accounts, neither of them receives any performance related remuneration or is entitled to participate in any share option scheme.
-The Chairman does own 70,000 shares which he purchased independently.
+The Board considers that Mark Cubitt (Chair), Nat Edington and Issy Urquhart are all independent.
+Apart from receiving Directors’ remuneration as disclosed in the Remuneration Report included in the Annual Report and Accounts, none receive any performance related remuneration or are entitled to participate in any share option scheme.
+Mark Cubitt owns 70,000 shares and Nat Edington owns 30,000 shares, all of which were purchased independently.
 There is no further pecuniary relationship.
-Neither Director has had in the period under review any transaction with the Company or any of its subsidiaries or its directors or senior management or associates which might in any way affect their judgement as to what is right and proper in performing their duties and responsibilities as Directors of the Company.
-The Board considers that the Chairman and the other non-Executive Director have both demonstrated their independence of character and judgement over the full period of their association with the Company.
-Neither the Chairman nor the other non-Executive Director represents the interests of any other shareholders.
+None of the above Directors have had in the period under review any transaction with the Company or any of its subsidiaries or its directors or senior management or associates which might in any way affect their judgement as to what is right and proper in performing their duties and responsibilities as Directors of the Company.
+The Board considers that the Chair and the other non-Executive Directors have both demonstrated their independence of character and judgement over the full period of their association with the Company.
+Neither the Chair nor the other non-Executive Directors represents the interests of any other shareholders.

 Executive Directors work full time in the business and have no other outside business commitments.

-All Directors retire and submit themselves for re-election at the Company’s Annual General Meeting on a rotating basis and no Director can hold office for more than three years without being re-elected.
+All Directors retire and submit themselves for re-election at the Company’s Annual General Meeting.
+No Director can hold office for more than three years without being re-elected.

 The Board is satisfied that it has a suitable balance between independence and knowledge of the business to allow it to discharge its duties and responsibilities effectively.